-Please arrive at least 30mins, preferably 1hr, before the advertised race start time.
-As Safety Boat crew your primary responsibility is the safety and rescue of sailors, although you may be asked by the Race Officer or OOD to assist with race management if weather conditions allow.
+Thank you for undertaking your sailing club duty.
+Please arrive at least 30mins, preferable 1hr, before the advertised race start time.
+As a safety boat crew your primary responsibility is the safety and rescue of sailors, although you may be asked by the race officer or OOD to assist with race management if weather conditions allow.